 Suffering an on-the-job injury can have devastating consequences for maritime workers.
-David Willis is a maritime lawyer with over 30 years’ experience helping injured workers recover the financial compensation they deserve.
-Get the help you need to protect your legal rights – schedule a free and confidential consultation today.
+David Willis is a maritime injury lawyer with over 40 years’ experience helping workers recover the financial compensation they deserve.

-Attorney David Willis has more than 30 years’ experience representing maritime workers and their families.
+Maritime attorney David Willis has more than 40 years’ experience representing maritime workers and their families.
 He has recovered millions of dollars in compensation from some of the largest offshore and maritime employers in the maritime industry, and he pursues every claim with the personal attention needed to maximize each client’s financial recovery.
 When you need to seek compensation for a maritime injury, the Willis Law Firm is your choice for experienced and aggressive legal representation.

 For many maritime workers, the decision to hire a lawyer does not come easily.
 In many cases, they are worried that filing a claim could jeopardize their employment, and they may fear that hiring a lawyer will cost more than they can afford to pay.